July 25, 2022

 Microsoft Project 2019 vs. Asana: The Ultimate Functionality Comparison

-The recently launched new Microsoft Project also known as Microsoft Project is the latest project management and collaboration tool to hit the market, and if you’re an Office 365 subscriber, it’s worth a look.
+The recently launched new Microsoft Project 2019 is also known as Microsoft Project is the latest project management and collaboration tool to hit the market, and if you’re an Office 365 subscriber, it’s worth a look.
 With Microsoft Project, Microsoft is now offering an intuitive project collaboration tool based on Agile project management.
 Microsoft developed it as a tool for the new generation of project managers who find Microsoft Project Online to be too complex.
 Many of us have turned to other tools such as Asana, Jira Core, Smartsheet, Monday.com to fill the gap of easy project collaboration and organization.
 But how does the new Microsoft Project shape up against these other online project management apps?

 Asana is a service for collaborating on projects, tasks, corporate communication, sharing documents, and checking the to-do list.
 To get the most out of the tool, you can use the web service and its mobile applications for mobile platforms.
 What does the service offer?